-A wetland survey of the Depot was completed by USACE, Memphis District, in July 1996.
+A wetland survey of the Depot was completed by U.S. Army Corps of Engineers (USACE), Memphis District, in July 1996.
 Survey results indicated that there are no regulated wetlands on the Depot.

 3.3.4 Designated Preservation Areas

 There are no designated preservation areas at the Depot.